SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/register-gateway-as-device.md

 ![Device Registration Acceptance](/images/device-protocols/opcua/opcua-device-registration.png)

 {{< c8y-admon-info >}}
-If you run the OPC UA Gateway in thin-edge mode, manual registration is not needed.
-Thin-edge will automatically register OPC UA Gateway at Cumulocity as subdevice of its device.
+If you run the OPC UA Gateway in Thin Edge mode, manual registration is not needed.
+Thin Edge automatically registers the OPC UA Gateway at {{< product-c8y-iot >}} as a sub-device of its device.
 {{< /c8y-admon-info >}}